embedded-slam/siraj/README.md

 NOTE: Filtering works on a single column for now.
 [Issue #3](https://github.com/embedded-slam/siraj/issues/3 "Issue #3") is there to fix that and extend the filtering to be multi-columns.

-Selecting any two cells will show the elapsed time between the two logs.
+`Selecting two cells from different columns` will show the elapsed time between the two logs.
 This is only applicable if the log fields contains a time field and it is specified in the configuration via `time_stamp_column_number_zero_based`.

+`Selecting a cell from the file/line column`
+This will display the code that generated the current log in the `TextView` at the bottom.

+`Double-clicking a cell from the file/line column` This will open the file that generated the current log and highlight the current line in an external text editor for more appealing code view (eg. syntax highlighting).
+Currently this text editor is hard-coded to gedit which only works on Linux AFAIK.
+[Issue #15](https://github.com/embedded-slam/siraj/issues/15 "Issue #15") is there to fix that.